OctopusDeploy/blog/blog/2021-05/debugging-ssis-error/index.md

 - Use PowerShell to update the Package Parameters for you.

 ### Manual method
 The hint above describes how to navigate to the Package Parameters and manually update them.
-However, this is repetitive and inefficient as it would need to be repeated after each deployment.
+However, this is inefficient as it would need to be repeated after each deployment.

 ### PowerShell
 A better solution is to add a Run a Script task to our deployment process to perform the edits for us.